MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md

   - **Destination tenant unique identifier** - The tenant ID for the destination tenant.
 This is an optional field.

-  - **Requested Date time** -  The date and time on which you want your numbers moved from the source tenant to the destination tenant.
+  - **Requested Date time*** -  The date and time on which you want your numbers moved from the source tenant to the destination tenant.
 See Date and time.

   - **List of phone numbers** - The list of phone numbers that you want to move from the source tenant to the destination tenant.
 Upload a csv file with the list of phone numbers.

 - **Inventory Type Change** – Change the type of phone number(s).
 For example, you want to change your Microsoft subscriber numbers to service numbers.
-For more information, see [Types of phone numbers](../different-kinds-of-phone-numbers-used-for-calling-plans.md).
+For more information about the types of phone numbers Microsoft supports, see [Types of phone numbers](../different-kinds-of-phone-numbers-used-for-calling-plans.md).

   - **Convert to** - Select to convert your numbers to user numbers or to service numbers.

-  - **Preferred Datetime** - The date/time on which you want the inventory type of your numbers to be changed.
+  - **Preferred Datetime*** - The date and time on which you want the inventory type of your numbers to be changed.
+See Date and time for more information.

   - **Checkbox – I understand that to be able to update the inventory type, my phone numbers need to be unassigned** - Microsoft cannot process phone number type change requests unless the phone numbers within your tenant are not assigned.
 If you are requesting this change for a future date, then you will need to ensure that the numbers are unassigned before your requested date and time.